Catrigg Force Walk

 The beautiful Scaleber Force waterfall is also only a two mile walk from Settle.
 Our Settle Caves and Waterfalls Walk visits both falls and the series of mysterious caves to the east of the town.

-The falls can be easily reached from the nearby village of Stainforth where you can also visit the lovely Stainforth Force waterfalls.
+The falls can be easily reached from the nearby village of Stainforth where you can also visit the lovely Stainforth Force waterfalls on the Settle Riverside Walk.